 More specifically to my view of identitarianism, a congrous society/ people necessarily requires a multi-facteted form of collective identity among members, in order to bind it together.
 This ensures loyalties and common goals are upheld; whilst the scope for potential conflict is mitigated.
 Familiar problems listed at this post’s outset–feminism, Islam, multiracialism, globalism, or the LGBT agenda–are clearly all substantive issues in themselves.
 But we will never achieve a worthwhile order, without recognising that consensus on just 1 or 2 issues inadequately omits other pressing concerns.

 Consider the following.
 Imagine after 40-50 years of non-consensual, largely third-world immigration into the West, that our borders were shut tomorrow.
 As joyful as this occasion would be, such a panacea would not solve our moral decay, nor stop white leftists from plaguing any attempts to reconstitute a functional, virtuous society.
 It thereby follows the only way to cure the endemic divisions that pervade our people, is to move beyond pet issues, and unify around various salient sources of identity: through racial, ethnic, religious, cultural, national and political expressions.
 Any of these identity forms alone, will not suffice in bringing a wholesale or lasting unity.

 Moreover, there’s a crucial component of political action that only an identitarian-esque movement can address.
 Because the collective is more substantial in number than the individual, it necessarily derives further rights, importance and provides a more realistic vehicle for political change.
 This statistical reality is additionally underpinned by the profound effect that our collectivist, identity-centred nature has on human behaviour.
 For example, it is far more compelling to assert: “Muslims should be deported because they brutalise Australian people,” than “Muslims should be deported because they brutalise me.”
 When more people are affected by political decisions, the stakes grow axiomatically greater.

 In many respects, Burke’s civilisation pact–between the living, dead and those yet to be born–is identitarian, by providing a coherent conception of group identity.
-This pact ensures decisions are made according to sacred responsibilities that extend beyond the material present, and hence must be understood to secure our longevity.
+This pact ensures decisions are made according to sacred responsibilities that extend beyond the material present, and hence must be reiterated to secure our longevity.